terminaldweller/cgrep/README.md

 cgrep -A 1 -B 1 --func --var --regex n[aA]m ./cgrep.cpp
 ```
 Pleade do note that the regex will pass through both C++ and the regex engine, so if you would want to escape `\`, the regex you pass as the commandline arg would be `\\\\` instead of the normal `\\`.<br/>
-In order for cgrep to work, you need to have a compilation database, tools like cmake can generate one for you.<br/>
+In order for cgrep to work, you need to have a compilation database, tools like `cmake` can generate one for you.<br/>
-If your build tool doesn't do that, you can just use [bear](https://github.com/rizsotto/Bear).<br/>
+If your build tool doesn't do that, you can just use [bear](https://github.com/rizsotto/Bear) or [scan-build](https://github.com/rizsotto/scan-build).<br/>
-You can also skip the compilation database alltogether passing cgrep `--` after the input file name.<br/>
+You can also skip the compilation database alltogether passing cgrep `--` after the input file name which means you have chosen not to pass it anything.<br/>
+You can pass the options by hand since cgrep is a Clang instance so it recognizes every option clang has.<br/>

 ## Options
 Here's an option list though it might not be necessarily up-to-date.<br/>